-Providers will be licensed clinicians as defined per licensure by the Idaho Division of Occupational and Professional Licenses and IDAPA; and/or practicing under the Optum Idaho supervisory protocol.
+Providers will be licensed clinicians as defined per licensure by the Idaho Bureau of Licenses and IDAPA; and/or practicing under the Optum Idaho supervisory protocol.

-Extended and Crisis psychotherapy sessions are provided in a manner that is strengths-based, culturally competent and responsive to each member's individual psychosocial developmental and treatment needs.
+Crisis psychotherapy is provided in a manner that is strengths-based, culturally competent and responsive to each member's individual psychosocial, developmental and treatment needs.